Responsible AI Question Bank: A Comprehensive Tool for AI Risk Assessment: Case Study

-\textbf{Risk assessment.} The first round of risk assessment sessions was scheduled between January and February 2023.
-Each session involved an interview lasting approximately 1.5 hours.
+\textbf{Risk assessment— Engagement with project teams.} The first round of risk assessment sessions was scheduled between January and February 2023.
+Each session included a 1.5-hour interview, with 10 minutes allocated for introduction and wrap-up.
 The participants included a risk assessor, 1-2 observers, and 1-4 interviewees.
-Project leads of all 8 projects participated in the interviews, and in most cases, the work package leads also participated.
+Project leads of all eight projects participated in the interviews, and in most cases, the work package leads also participated.
 In a few instances, researchers participated as interviewees as well.

 In the first round, we focused on the high-level (level 1 and 2) questions of the RAI Question Bank for each AI principle.
 The interviews were recorded and transcribed using a paid service, and the transcriptions were rechecked for accuracy.
-After an initial data analysis, another series of interviews was conducted (round 2) a few months later.
-The main motivation behind the second round of interviews was to discuss more in-depth information on the risks identified, primarily using the level 3 questions of the RAI Question Bank.
+Following the initial data analysis, a second round of interviews was conducted a few months later.
+It aimed to explore the identified risks in greater depth, focusing primarily on the level 3 questions from the RAI Question Bank.

-The collective interview data were analyzed to identify and assess the risks associated with AI ethics in these 8 projects.
-For risk level calculations, we used a well-known 3x3 risk assessment matrix and an impact and probability equation~\cite{kovacevic2019application}.

-\textbf{Discussion on effectiveness of the RAI Question Bank in identifying risks.} The question bank's structured approach, combining high-level principles with the different-level questions, has proven to be effective in uncovering potential risks across diverse AI projects.
-By mapping questions to different development phases and incorporating feedback from users, we have ensured that the question bank addresses a broad range of risk factors and provides actionable insights.